nlkinlock/Rminicourse/index.md

 ### Data structures: 4.
 Lists

-- <b>Lists</b> are another of the 5 basic data structures in R. Lists, like vectors, are 1 dimensional.
+- <b>Lists</b> are another of the 5 basic data structures in R. Lists, like vectors, are one dimensional.

-- The elements of a vector must all b the same type.
+- The elements of a vector must all be the same type.
 In this example, 1 and 2 are converted to characters because "blue" is included.

 ```r
 x <- c(1, 2, "blue")